 But we have spoken about her compassionate nature in the other analysis of mine aka Haruno Sakura, the character, the meaning, the hate.

 And we can fairly see her compassion for others around her whenever she is healing.

-Or when she’s being over compassionate, I’d say, as she was about to be attacked by those transformed Zetsu clones.
+Or when for being over compassionate, I’d say, she was about to be attacked by those transformed Zetsu clones.

 If that doesn’t scream compassion to you, than we don’t have anything to talk about.
 Anyway, moving forward.